Matthew Robineau

 Ultimately, the key lies in understanding that a bridging loan, while helpful, requires careful financial planning.
 Taking this into account aids in making a well-informed decision, mitigating the risk of financing problems.

-Crucial to the decision-making process is evaluating the Loan-to-Value (LTV) ratio, as it significantly influences the loan’s feasibility and risk.
+Crucial to the decision-making process is evaluating the bridging loan loan-to-value (LTV) ratio, as it significantly influences the loan’s feasibility and risk.

 In 2016, regulatory authorities, aiming to streamline financial operations, emphasised the importance of maintaining a healthy LTV ratio, which typically ranges between 60% and 75%.